 Dinner at Tower Park

 For dinner with a view, head over to Tower park and have dinner at Oblaca restaurant.
 Yes, the art babies made by David Cerny, crowding the TV tower, are more than controversial (especially when lit at night), but don't let them distract you from the fact that you can have an amazing dinner in the restaurant at the top of the tower.
 You'll be dining amongst the young and trendy locals, accompanied by lovely views over Prague.
 Order some wonderful Italian food and equally great wines.

 Where to stay in Prague?
 The Fusion Hotel

 Finding an affordable place to stay in Prague isn't that hard, there are plenty of well-affordable options.
-I particularly loved the Fusion Hotel for its location: very central, in walking distance of the old town square and all the mayor sights, but in a quiet street next to Mucha Museum.
+I particularly loved the Fusion Hotel for its location: very central, within walking distance of the old town square and all the major sights, but in a quiet street next to Mucha Museum.
 The hotel offers rooms for every type of visitor and any occasion.
 Hip and bright rooms for couples, spacious rooms with double beds and bunks for families and hilarious multi-bed rooms for hen-parties.
 The Fusion Hotel also has a great rotating bar, a lively restaurant and fabulous lunch spot Soup in the City on site.